 REFORM study design and participants

 The REFORM trial was a pragmatic multicentre cohort RCT in England and the Republic of Ireland.
 The design involved the recruitment of an observational cohort from which eligible, consenting participants (≥65 years old) were randomised into the trial to receive either a podiatry intervention (n = 493), including foot and ankle strengthening exercises, foot orthoses, new footwear if required, and a falls prevention leaflet, or usual podiatry treatment plus a falls prevention leaflet (n = 517).
 Recruitment took place through 37 NHS podiatry clinics in primary or secondary care.
 Participants were ineligible if they were <65 years of age; reported neuropathy, dementia, or another neurological condition; were unable to walk household distances; had a lower limb amputation; or were unwilling to attend their podiatry clinic for a REFORM appointment.
 Participants in the cohort were eligible for inclusion in the trial if they had had a fall in the past 12 months, or a fall in the past 24 months requiring hospital attention or reported worrying about falling.
 The primary outcome was the incidence rate of self-reported falls per participant in the 12 months following randomisation.
 Secondary outcomes included: proportion of fallers and those reporting multiple falls, time to first fall, fear of falling, Frenchay Activities Index, Geriatric Depression Scale, foot pain, health related quality of life, and cost-effectiveness.
-The study was approved by the East of England National Research Ethics Committee.
+The study (and this sub study) was approved by the East of England National Research Ethics Committee.
 The REFORM protocol [8], and trial results in terms of effectiveness and cost-effectiveness results have been published elsewhere [9, 10].

 The participants were asked to complete a consent form to indicate they wished to take part in the study; they were also informed about the opportunity to take part in this EQ-5D sub-study.
 The EQ-5D data used for this analysis were collected from a sample of participants in the REFORM trial (n = 151); hence the dataset was a pre intervention dataset.
 Each participant was asked to complete a baseline questionnaire which included both the 3L and 5L versions of the UK English language EQ-5D.
 Participants completed in order: (1) EQ-5D-5L questions and associated visual analogue scale (EQ-VAS); and then (2) EQ-5D-3L and associated EQ-VAS.
 The 5L version was administered first to avoid participants not using the ‘in-between’ levels 2 and 4 of the EQ-5D-5L [11].